omab/python-social-auth/docs/configuration/settings.rst

 Application setup
 -----------------

-Once the application was installed (check Installation_) define the following settings to enable the application behavior.
+Once the application is installed (check Installation_) define the following settings to enable the application behavior.
 Also check the sections dedicated to each framework for detailed instructions.